sanskrit/raw_etexts_english/blogs/manasataramgini/2009-08-18_nastika-s-before-the-tathagata-and-the-nirgrantha.md

 +++
-title = "nAstika-s before the tathAgata and thexa0nirgrantha"
+title = "nAstika-s before the tathAgata and the nirgrantha"

 +++
 An essay by shrI sarvesha tivArI pointed me to some discussions that in